-The decisions we make now—for Kansas, in Kansas, as Kansans—will determine how future generations engage with the natural world.
+The decisions we make now—for Kansas, in Kansas, as Kansans—determine how future generations engage with the natural world.

 Generations Campaign Update